devisscher/NextBlog/posts/006-my-first-next-post.md

 - Deploying is as simple as typing ``` now ```.
 - I'm using Milligram CSS framework which relies heavily on Flexbox for layouts.
 This makes the grid system really slick and intuitive.

+## Deployment

+Deployment with Now.sh is a breeze but you might want to automate.
+Here is how I achieved it for this website using Git and Travis.

 Again this is a WIP as are all my blogs and websites.
 Changing platforms is a recurring theme so here is a list of posts which talk about my older sites.

 - [Jekyll Website](/blog/post/001/welcome-old-jekyll-site)